kristinam123/DWIT/documentation.md

 Notes:
 - Channel mode requires externally provided baselines; otherwise intersection/contact metrics are skipped and stored as NaN.
-- Overlays are saved under <folder>/Output/, while the Excel file is saved to the parent of Output as <folder>_results_raw.xlsx.
+- Per-frame overlays are saved under the selected folder, while the Excel file is saved in the same folder as `results_raw.xlsx`.

 ---